Techtonica/curriculum/react-js/react-components-and-hierarchies.md

 We can modify our app using styling in css

 ### Independent Practice
-[Create navbar](https://stackblitz.com/edit/reactstrap-navbartoggler-example?file=index.html) :Create a simple collapsable navbar using reactstrap
+1. [Create navbar](https://stackblitz.com/edit/reactstrap-navbartoggler-example?file=index.html) :Create a simple collapsable navbar using reactstrap
+2. [Create card](https://codepen.io/CandiceL/pen/MQwyYp?editors=0010) : Using reactstrap, create a simple contact card

 ### Challenge

 [Build a Pokedex with React ](https://blog.cloudboost.io/lets-build-a-pokedex-with-react-part-1-e1ba0b9387a7)